 Have you ever been to the donut shop and you just can’t decide which donut to buy?
 They all look so good!
 That’s how it can feel when trying to choose a paint brush.
+How do I choose a brush for my next paint project?
 So many options.
 So many shapes and sizes.
 How do you know which one to get??

-The angled brush is a better brush than the basic brush.
-This one also has synthetic bristles and leaves a beautiful finish.
+We have several brushes that I would consider a Better brush.
+The angled brush is one of them.
+It also has synthetic bristles and leaves a beautiful finish.
 The quality of the bristles, the larger size, and the angle of the tip all make this a better brush.
 It’s great for kitchen cabinets and pieces that have a combination of flat and inset or raised panels.

 The large Staalmeester oval sash brush is the most versatile.
 If you only buy one brush, this would be a good one!
-I’ve probably painted 3/4 of my pieces with this brush.
 The large diameter flattens out some when you brush, providing a wide, flat surface that is great for flat surfaces.
 The round shape also helps to access groves and cover spindles.

 One of our best selling brushes are the Staalmeester pointed sash brushes!
-This pointed brush is perfect for getting into corners, edgework, and cutting in.
-It, too has great flexibility.
+This pointed brush is perfect for getting into corners, edge work, and cutting in.
+It, too has great flexibility and comes in two sizes.

 Fusion just released a new brush that has become my favorite!
 This one is the Staalmeester round synthetic brush.
-What sets this one apart is that it contains only synthetic bristles – no natural bristles here.
+What sets this Pro Hybrid apart is that it contains only synthetic bristles – no natural bristles here.
 How is that different?
 It is soft and makes painting a dream!
 It is so easy to apply paint with this brush.
 And clean up is super easy too!
 This one has a green string around the bristles to set it apart from the other brushes with an orange string.
+It is absolutely one of my favorites.

 The last brush in my lineup is a funny looking brush.
-It’s called a Bent Radiator brush and this one is made by Cling On.
-It, too, is a synthetic bristle brush.
+It’s called a Bent brush.
+It, too, is an all synthetic bristle brush.
 But why the bend?
 It’s a speciality brush that helps you reach those hard to reach spots.
 I don’t use mine often, but when I do, this one is indispensable.

 Photo courtesy of When Shabby Meets Chic